Table of Contents

 - Can mount 27″ Monitors

 The Ergotech Triple Stand is probably the best monitor stand on this list in terms of pure functionality and quality.
 The price is high, but the stand is truly top-of-the-line.
+Ergotech is also know for its gaming products, they even have a 4-display arm available.

 Unlike the KRIËGER KL3327B, the Ergotech Triple Stand is advertised to only mount 24″ monitors, but 27″ monitors also work.
 27″ monitors aren’t the best fit, but they still can go on this stand.